Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 The dragon was the orphan boy’s only family, Rachel realized suddenly.
 Freed from her paralysis, she grabbed her broom.
 Sigfried swung up behind her.

 Ahead, Lucky flew in a zig-zag motion, engaged in an internal struggle.
-Across the Commons, students looked up, startled.
+Across the commons, students looked up, startled.
 Rachel scanned the lawns.
 Everyone was gawking fearfully.
-No one looked competent to help.
+None of them came forward to help.

 Out of the forest strode a college student.
 He was extremely tall.
 His cold, discerning gaze took in everything, as if he were surveying the campus with an eye to its defensibility and finding it wanting.

 Rachel nearly lost control of her broom.
 If the princess was the most beautiful girl Rachel had ever seen, this was the most exquisite specimen of a male.
 He was startlingly handsome and perfectly built.
 The sunlight glinted off the red highlights in his dark hair.
 He wore full black robes and black leather gloves so thick they practically looked like gauntlets.
 Upon his chest blazed a golden royal crest.